Momentum for Change 2017 Lighthouse Activities

 The UN Climate Change’s 'Momentum for Change' initiative recognises some of the most exciting and innovative global examples of solutions to combat climate change, across businesses, governments, institutions and the public.
 Selected initiatives, called ‘Lighthouse Activities’, demonstrate the unprecedented amount of climate action happening around the world.

 Providing tangible solutions to pressing climate challenges, this year’s winning activities comprise of an impressive range of projects and personal stories from both developed and developing countries, across the private and public sector and civil society.
 The projects are at the forefront of sustainability, climate protection, environmental consciousness and social responsibility.
-Three Europe-based winners presented their projects:
+Three Europe-based winners will present their projects:

 Giulia Houston (Progetto QUID): 'From Waste to Wow'